 How to factory reset MacBook or Mac

 Resetting your Mac can be an effective solution if you are experiencing performance issues, selling your computer, or simply want to start all over again.
-To initiate a factory reset Mac, you can use either the Erase Assistant or Disk Utility.
+To factory reset your Mac, you can use either the Erase Assistant or Disk Utility.
 Newer Macs have the Erase Assistant, while the older Intel-based models rely on Disk Utility.
-In this guide, I will demonstrate the steps for both.
-But first, it is crucial to review the precautions you should take before resetting.

-Things to do before resetting Mac
+Things to do before resetting your Mac

 Before you make the final call to erase your Mac, I strongly advise you to take the following steps: